 Some of these agreements include reduced tariff rate arrangements for certain products, administered via quotas.
 These enable exporters to reduce import taxes on a certain volume of goods into a particular country, which can result in savings for Australian businesses.

-Check our quota calendar for important dates.
+quota calendar for important dates.

-Check our Australian red meat export statistics for end-of-month reports and meat export figures.
+Australian red meat export statistics for end-of-month reports and meat export figures.

 Quotas can be administered by an authority in either the importing or exporting country.